ICPE: An Item Cluster-Wise Pareto-Efficient Framework for Recommendation Debiasing: Experimental Setup

-\subsubsection{Parameter Settings.}
+\subsubsection{Parameter Settings}

-All methods are learned with the Adam optimizer \cite{kingma2014adam} except utilizing RMSprop optimizer in NeuMF based models.
-The batch size is set as 512.
-The learning rate is set as $1e^{-3}$.
-We evaluate on the validation set every 3000 batches of updates.
+All methods are learned with the Adam optimizer \cite{kingma2014adam} except using RMSprop optimizer in NeuMF-based models.
+The batch size is set as 1024.
+The learning rate is set as $1e-3$.
+We evaluate the validation set every 3000 batches of updates.
 For a fair comparison, the embedding size is set as 64 for all models.
-For NeuMF and LightGCN, we utilize a three-layer-structure.
+For NeuMF and LightGCN, we utilize a three-layer structure.
 The node-dropout and message-dropout in LightGCN are set as $0.1$ on all datasets.
-For hyperparameters of ICMT, $\lambda_p$, $\lambda_c$, and $\lambda_1$ are searched between \{1e-4, 1e-3, 2e-3, 5e-3, 1e-2\} on all three datasets.
-We set item cluster number $K = 2$ without special mention.
-Note that model hyperparameters keep exactly the same across all different training frameworks for a fair comparison.
+For hyperparameters of ICPE, the parameters \(\alpha\) and \(\lambda_r\) are varied within the set \(\{1 \times 10^{-4}, 1 \times 10^{-3}, 2 \times 10^{-3}, 5 \times 10^{-3}, 1 \times 10^{-2}\}\) across all three datasets.
+The maximum item cluster number $K$ is searched between $\{3,4,5,6\}$ on various datasets.